Come brave the future with us

 Preparation tips for a case interview

-In a case interview, you are presented with a situation of challenge that a real or fictional business is facing.
-Your task is to analyze and solve the problem.
+In a case interview, you are presented with a challenge that a real or fictional business is facing.
+Your task is to frame, analyze, and solve the problem at hand.

 Why do we have case interviews?

 Consulting is essentially about problem solving.
-Case interviews are a way to simulate in an interview context the kind of problems we work with and solve.
-They provide us with an opportunity to understand your ability to frame problems, identify key issues, structure analyses and get to conclusion.
+Case interviews are a way to simulate in an interview context the kind of problems we work with.
+Case interviews provide us with an opportunity to understand your ability to frame problems, identify key issues, structure analyses, draw conclusions, and present recommendations.
+Further, they give us a glimpse of what working with you in a project team might be like.

 What do we look for in case interviews?

 We are expecting you to build an understanding of the situation, frame the problem, structure the analysis, analyze and draw conclusions, and finally synthesize your findings and make recommendations.
-Ultimately the interviewer is trying to get an indication of your potential for solving our clients’ problems in real life based on a combination of skills such as structuring, logical reasoning, mathematical orientation and business sense.
-In addition, the case provides the interviewer a glimpse of how you interact with other people.
+Ultimately, the interviewer is trying to get an indication of your potential for solving our clients’ problems in real life based on a combination of attributes such as logical and structured thinking, crisp and enriching interaction, drive to overcome obstacles, and ability to apply analytical problem solving in a business context.
+Compared to the stereotypical case interviews, we often look for more own structured thinking instead of pre-learned frameworks, since also our real-life consulting approach is about tailored solutions for each client situation, as opposed to something ‘off the shelf’.

 Is it necessary to prepare for case interviews and how to do it?

-• Listen to the interviewer carefully and make sure that you understood the key issues and address the question
+• Listen to the interviewer carefully and make sure that you’ve understood the key issues and are addressing the right question.

-• Do not hesitate to ask clarifying questions on terms or concepts before going forward with the case and clarify the intended scope of the exercise
+• Do not hesitate to ask clarifying questions on terms or concepts before going forward with the case.

 • Take time to structure your analysis and necessary information carefully.
-The interviewer might hold important information that you should ask for or you may be presented with an abundance of information, all of which is not relevant for solving the case
+The interviewer might hold important information that you should ask for or you may be presented with an abundance of information, all of which is perhaps not relevant for solving the case.

-• Make the interview a discussion as it is important that the interviewer follows your logic in detail and you may also get some hints if you stay alert
+• Make the interview a discussion, as it is important that the interviewer follows your logic in detail.
+You may also get some hints if you stay alert!

-• Make sure to “sanity check” your calculations and conclusions before committing to them to make sure they make sense in the context of the case
+• Take the time to “sanity check” your calculations and conclusions before committing to them to make sure they make sense in the context of the case.

 • Once you are done with the given assignment, take it to the next level and think of the implications and next steps.